OliverHeffernan/DataFlow/README.md

 ## Local Installation
 ### MacOS:
-If you want a local version of the app, you can clone this repository, and compile the app using the terminal command, `npm run tauri build`.
+You can clone this repository, and compile the app using the terminal command, `npm run tauri build`.

 ## Functions
 Functions are entered in the formula bar at the top of the screen.
 These are used to set the value of a cell mathematically.